 - Peripheral blood smear findings include:

-CBC parameters can help differentiate thalassemia minor/trait from iron deficiency anemia.
-IDA is frequently associated with a high RDW, low RBC count, and low MCV typically occurring once the Hb is < 10 g/dL.
-In thalassemia, microcytosis is always present regardless of the Hb level, the RDW is typically normal, and compared to IDA, the RBC count is higher and the MCV is lower.
+CBC parameters can help differentiate thalassemia minor/trait from iron deficiency anemia (IDA), which is frequently associated with a high RDW, low RBC count, and low MCV, typically occurring once Hb is < 10 g/dL.
+In thalassemia, microcytosis is always present regardless of Hb level, and RDW is normal to increased.
+Also, RBC count is higher and MCV is lower than in IDA.; Low ferritin suggests iron deficiency anemia and patients should receive iron supplementation.
+Suspect thalassemia if there is no significant response after three months.

 Confirmatory diagnostic studies